pawelptak/raspberrypi-server/README.md

 ## Installation
 Install using snap: https://snapcraft.io/install/plexmediaserver/raspbian

-The app is avaiable on `http://<machine-ip-address>:32400`.
+The app is available on `http://<machine-ip-address>:32400`.
 Point the multimedia location using the web interface.

 # qBittorrent
 [qBittorrent](https://github.com/qbittorrent/docker-qbittorrent-nox) is a bittorrent client.
 I set it up to download multimedia files directly to the Plex library.